Muirfield/pocketmine-plugins/ItemCasePE/README.md

 * /itemcase respawn
   Debug sub-command.
 Re-creates all ItemCases.

+### Configuring

+By default you need to place items on Slabs or on Glass blocks.
+This is **classic** mode.
+You can, if you want, enable **new wave** mode.
+This would let you place items on any type of blocks.
+To enable this, modify the `config.yml` file:

+    settings:
+      classic: true

+Change the line `classic` from `true` to `false`.
+Note that **new wave** mode is experimental and has not been fully tested.

 ### Permission Nodes:

 * itemcase.cmd: allow players access to the itemcase command